Aluminum Forging Sourcing Services

-Compass & Anvil provides service for cost conscious businesses looking for quality sourcing for their manufactured parts.
+Compass & Anvil provides service for cost-conscious businesses looking for quality sourcing for their manufactured parts.
 We have established partnerships with dependable manufacturers that meet any requirement, whether you need your aluminum parts made through forging, castings, stampings, or extrusions.

-Aluminum is commonly modified into relatively simple designs using a hot forging process.
-The process involves heating the metal to a specified temperature and then deforming it using pressure.
-The process encourages increased ductility and decreased pore size while preventing strain hardening and decreasing yield strength.
-Some aluminum forge products require additional heat treatment, machining or coating to produce the desired finished product.
+Aluminum is commonly modified into relatively simple designs using a hot forging process involving heating the metal to a specified temperature and then deforming it using pressure.
+This hot forging process encourages increased ductility and decreased pore size while preventing strain hardening and reducing yield strength.

-Also called smith forging or free forging, open die aluminum forging manipulates material between flat dies that do not completely enclosed the metal.
-Material is pressed or hammered between dies in a series of movements that form the metal into the desired shape and size.
+Also called smith forging or free forging, open die aluminum forging manipulates material between flat dies that do not completely enclose the metal.
+The aluminum is pressed or hammered between dies in a series of movements that form the metal into the desired shape and size.
 Open die aluminum forging is typically chosen when forgings are very large, contain few parts, or require a fast turnaround time on delivery.

 Aluminum forging allows for many beneficial factors, including: